ConnorSweeneyDev/.config/readme.md

 - Komorebi &rightarrow; Add the files in this repository's `Komorebi` folder to `C:\Users\[USERNAME]\Komorebi` with the ones from this repository.
 Ensure that you change the "custom_layout" field in `komorebi.json` so that it is your username rather than mine.
-- AutoHotkey &rightarrow; Create the `C:\Users\[USERNAME]\AppData\Local\ahk` folder and paste the file from this repository into it - ensure this folder is an environment variable.
-Right click `wm.ahk` and create a shortcut, then rename it to just `wm` and create two more copies of it that each go in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup` and `C:\ProgramData\Microsoft\Windows\Start Menu\Programs`.
-Now it will be run at startup and is accessible from the start menu or the command line in case you need to restart the manager.
+- AutoHotkey &rightarrow; Create the `C:\Users\[USERNAME]\AppData\Local\AutoHotkey` folder and paste the file from this repository into it.
+Right click `wm.ahk` and create a shortcut, then rename it to just `wm` and create a copy of it, they should each be moved to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup` and `C:\ProgramData\Microsoft\Windows\Start Menu\Programs`.
+Now it will be run at startup and is accessible from the start menu in case you need to restart the manager.
 - Ensure you have `$Env:KOMOREBI_CONFIG_HOME = 'C:/Users/[USERNAME]/Komorebi'` at the bottom of your
   PowerShell user config `.ps1` file.
 - Download this [tool](https://github.com/valinet/Win11DisableRoundedCorners) and run it to disable